Français

 Montréal, QC H1B 2Z1

-Send your completed form and your documents.
+Send your completed form (in French) and your documents.

 You can apply for a permit to build a commercial terrace (also called a “sidewalk café”) on public property only if your establishment’s commercial occupancy certificate mentions food service or the sale of alcoholic beverages as its activity.